-There will be no cross busing students are required to remain seated at all times step.
+There will be no cross busing.
+Students are required to remain seated at all times.
 Hands are to remain inside the bus at all times.
+No food or drink is permitted at any time.
+No musical or electronic devices are permitted.
 Students will be held responsible for any damage to the busses.
 Students must respect the personal property of others at all times.
 Failure to follow the above regulations will result in disciplinary action as outlined previously in the handbook.
 All school employees and volunteers acting in a supervisory capacity are authorized to refer behavioral matters to the teachers and administration for resolution.